Isabella d'Este: Legacy

 During her lifetime and after her death, poets, popes, and statesmen paid tribute to Isabella.
 Pope Leo X invited her to treat him with "as much friendliness as you would your brother".
 The latter's secretary Pietro Bembo described her as "one of the wisest and most fortunate of women".
 The poet Ariosto deemed her the "liberal and magnanimous Isabella".
 Author Matteo Bandello wrote that she was "supreme among women", and the diplomat Niccolò da Correggio entitled her "The First Lady of the world".

-Judgments less imbued with praise, indeed very harsh, were instead expressed by Pope Julius II, a man of corrupt morals, in disagreement with Isabella's conduct, even went so far as to call her "that ribald whore".
-A not dissimilar judgment had also expressed her husband Francesco himself who, now a prisoner of the Venetians, accused his wife of not loving him and of having indeed been the cause of his ruin, referring to her by letter as "that whore of my wife".
+Judgments less imbued with praise, indeed very harsh, were instead expressed by Pope Julius II in disagreement with Isabella's conduct, even went so far as to call her "that ribald whore".
+A similar judgment had also been expressed by her husband Francesco himself who, now a prisoner of the Venetians, accused his wife of not loving him and of having been the cause of his ruin, referring to her by letter as "that whore of my wife".